All Episodes

 Sure.

-Um, what would our government do if they fired up the HAARP project, and they found the Earth was riddled with tunnels and underground bases that they didn't know were there before?
+What would our government do if they fired up the HAARP project and they found the earth was riddled with tunnels and underground bases that they didn't know were there before?

-I hope that you'll have Richard Hovland on soon to talk about his latest findings on the Moon.
+I hope that you'll have Richard Hoagland on soon to talk about his latest findings on the moon.

-The Pentagon has completely disguised it and still hasn't asked for it.
+The Pentagon has completely disguised this and still has NASA.

 I remember that.